Shin Splints Pain & Treatment | Try Vancouver Orthotics

 Shin pain may also be the result of inflammation of connective tissue such as periosteum (periostitis).
 The pain may be caused by a stress fracture in the bone or some other problem like osteosarcoma.
 Pain in the lower leg may also be referred from a distant area of the body, such as pressure on the sciatic nerve (sciatica) which lies in the posterior thigh.

-Dr. Michael Horowitz offers a 5-Step process to successfully treating Foot Pain.
+Dr. Michael Horowitz offers a 5-Step process to successfully treating Shin Splints Pain.
 He can help evaluate and diagnose your condition and recommend the best course of action for you.
 Call Vancouver Orthotics at 604-737-3668 for more information.

 YOU MIGHT HAVE THESE QUESTIONS ABOUT SHIN SPLINTS:

-- What is the most effective way to treat shin splints?
+- What is the most effective way to treat shin splints pain?

-- What exercises and stretches do you recommend for shin splints?
+- What exercises do you recommend for shin splints?

 - What symptoms are most commonly associated with shin splints?